zhixiangteoh/tP/docs/team/kaijiel24.md

 * Deck Parser
 * Edit command to enter Deck mode from Normal mode
 * Exit command from both Normal and Deck mode
-* Done Edit command to return to Normal mode form Deck mode
+* Done Edit command to return to Normal mode from Deck mode
 * Getting index from user input to be used in commands which require an index (such as `delete`, `edit`,`tag`)
-* Handling Exceptions for user input index (such as number too big, index format error)
+    * Handling Exceptions for user input index
+        * If the argument given is not a positive integer (-1, micro-economics, or random etc...), `IndexFormatException` will be thrown.
+        * If the number given is too big such that it is greater than MAX_INT and cannot be stored in an integer variable, `NumberTooBigException` will be thrown.
+        * If the number given is not within the range of number of decks/ flash cards (either 0 or greater than number of decks/ flash cards), `DeckRangeException`/ `FlashCardRangeException` will be thrown.

 v2.0
 * Powerpoint command
-    * This feature allows the user to print any deck to a PowerPoint Slide (.pptx file)
+    * This feature allows the user to print any deck to a PowerPoint Slide (.pptx file) within the pptx folder of the current working directory.
     * The target for this could be students who wish to use the flash cards they have created on other platforms such their mobile phones or test themselves outside of the CLI.
     * This command can be called from both Normal mode (need to specify which deck to use) and Deck mode (do not